-Since 1982, she has overseen the building of the present library (1993) and the institutional change from "college" to "university" where the scope of library collections and services grew from basic and clinical sciences related to chiropractic to include massage therapy, naturopathic medicine, acupuncture and oriental medicine.
+During her time at National, she has overseen the building of the present library (1993) and the institutional change from "college" to "university" where the scope of library collections and services grew from basic and clinical sciences related to chiropractic to include massage therapy, naturopathic medicine, acupuncture and oriental medicine.

-She is a past president of both the Chiropractic Library Consortium (CLIBCON) and the chiropractic library section of the Medical Library Association.
+Ms. Whitehead is a past president of both the Chiropractic Library Consortium (CLIBCON) and the chiropractic library section of the Medical Library Association.
 She is a former member and secretary of the DuPage Library System Board of Directors.
 She currently serves on the executive board of the Multitype Automation Group in Cooperation (MAGIC) and on the advisory board of the library technical assistant program at the College of DuPage.

-After family and friends, she loves watercolor painting, kayaking, and dog-walking near a beautiful lake in Wisconsin.
+Beyond spending time with family and friends, she loves watercolor painting, kayaking, and dog-walking near a beautiful lake in Wisconsin.